dekoza/mtgpl/LRW.rst

 :mtgtip:`Howltooth Hollow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/c/5c678643-6640-49e1-a5b0-2954123bcabc.jpg?1562349711|https://scryfall.com/card/lrw/269/howltooth-hollow?utm_source=api>`
-   Hideaway (This land enters the battlefield tapped.
-When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)
+   Hideaway 4 (When this land enters the battlefield, look at the top four cards of your library, exile one face down, then put the rest on the bottom in a random order.)

+   Howltooth Hollow enters the battlefield tapped.

    |tap|: Add |mana_b|.